 What are the costs for service?

 Our rates vary depending on the type of service and the length of session required.
 We aim to work both within our clients’ needs and budgets.
-Please contact us, and we will be happy to discuss our rates with you.

 Why should I access private speech-language services?